Dewalt-arch/pimpmykali/README.md

 - cd pimpmykali
 - sudo ./pimpmykali.sh

-# Revision 0.5f - flamshot gedit and seclists have been removed from fix_missing and
+# Revision 0.5f
+   - flamshot, gedit and seclists have been removed from fix_missing and
    - now will only be a part of fix_all or as an individual Option for installation
+   - only command line switches with -- are now valid all others have been removed
+   - all revision history except for the most 3 recent have been removed from the script
+   - full revision history can be found here in REAME.md

-# Revision 0.5e - Nuke Impacket added to menu, enter character ! to run nuke impacket
+# Revision 0.5e
+   - Nuke Impacket added to menu, enter character ! to run nuke impacket
    - issues with people understanding how to use --borked on the command line a menu option of character ! was added to ease use of the nuke impacket function. the correct command is :  sudo ./pimpmykali.sh --bored   was used to call the